tgstation/tgstation-server/README.md

 ### Starting

-For the Windows service version start the `tgstation-server-4` service
+For the Windows service version start the `tgstation-server-4` service.
+If it fails to start, check the Windows event log under Windows/Application for entries from tgstation-server-4 for errors.

 For the console version run `dotnet Tgstation.Server.Host.Console.dll` in the installation directory.
 The `tgs.bat` and `tgs.sh` shell scripts are shortcuts for this.
 If on Windows and you wish to install byond versions >= 512.1427 you must do this as admin to give the server permission to install the required DirectX dependency